 It is possible to upgrade an existing window so that it performs at a similar level to a replacement window.
-While it is sometimes possible to integrate double glazing into an existing window, it is not always advisable as it can look poor and affect the performance of the window, eliminating the benefit of double glazing.
+While it is sometimes possible to integrate double glazing into an existing window, it is not always advisable as doing this can create thermal bridges through the frame and glazing bars, thus reducing the benefit of double glazing.
 In most circumstances secondary glazing is the most effective option in terms of improving thermal performance and sound insulation.